-To help you navigate the school applications season, here’s an outline of private and public high school application processes, and how they differ from each other.
+To help you navigate the high school applications season, here’s an outline of private and public high school application processes, and how they differ from each other.

 Private versus public high school application process

-And while online high schools like UCT Online High School are technically private schools, there are fundamental differences.
-This includes the cost of online schooling, which is significantly lower, and the online high school application process, which is much easier.
+This includes the cost of online schooling – which is significantly lower – and the online high school application process, which is much easier.
 For this reason, we’ll treat online schools separately in this article.

 Overall, there are differences in:

-1. Entrance exams and interviews
+- entrance exams and interviews

-4. Application fees and deposits
+- application fees and deposits

 Let’s zoom into each.